 The 4 stages of our interventions:

-- The initial referral – Families or friends, agency or workplace, or the potential service user make the initial call or referral to TT Family & Individual Counselling Service (please use the form on contact us page).
-Referrals can be sent to: firstname.lastname@example.org.
-Alternatively please call for an assessment for your situation: (04) 2376062.
+- The initial referral – Families or friends, agency or workplace, or the potential service user make the initial call or referral to TT Family & Individual Counselling Service (please refer to our contact us page).
+Referrals can be sent to: email@example.com.
+Alternatively please call for an assessment for your situation: (04) 237 6062.

 - The pre-intervention – Once we receive your referral, the referral will be recorded and assessed against our service entry criteria, and if criteria are met, it will be allocated to the most appropriate Family Violence Counsellor who will organise to meet with the service user/family.
 We will contact you to arrange a first face-to-face contact with one of our highly trained and qualified counsellors.

 - The intervention – This include rapport building, Family Violence comprehensive assessment, care plan formulation, intervention, discharge and refer on to other services within and outside of TT.
 We work with you from an eclectic approach and in collaboration with internal/external services to meet your needs.
 We offer a minimum of 12 sessions.
 Some of the commonly used models we use include: Te Whare Tapa Wha, Fonofale, Sei Tapu, Motivational Interviewing, Client Centred Practice, Cognitive Behavioural Therapy, Existential Therapy, Solution Focused and Narrative Therapy.

 - Post Intervention – Our aftercare plan helps you to get connected to the appropriate resources and other internal/external services to help you build support.
 Our Family Violence counsellors will also stay connected with you and make sure that you are supported well when exiting our services.